opencobra/cobratoolbox/docs/source/guides/documentationGuide.md

 %                       2. 'id' indicates that 'infix'
 %                          contains a list of IDs used in `CellDesigner` such as 're32'.
 ````
 To provide a real example of usage the `EXAMPLE` block is given.
 It requires the same treating as `USAGE`.
 Leave one empty line before the keyword `EXAMPLE`, after it and after the properly indented (4 spaces) code snippet.
 Please leave a space after every coma and before and after `=`.
-Do not leave inside braces `{}, [], ()`.
+Do not leave it inside braces `{}, [], ()`.
 ````Matlab
 % here another block can end
 %